 Being a woman has many perks and advantages, but it also has its drawbacks as well.
-Chances are, if you are one of the gentler sex, you will experience the uncomfortable burning and painful sensations that accompany a urinary tract infection at some point in your life.
-Of the 50 percent of women who develop this painful condition, 70 percent will develop another UTI within a year of the initial infection.
+Chances are you will experience the uncomfortable burning and painful sensations that accompany a urinary tract infection at some point in your life.
+Of the 50 percent of women who develop this painful condition, 70 percent will develop another Urinary Tract Infection (UTI) within a year of the initial infection.

 While antibiotics are a standard course of treatment prescribed by doctors, the harmful effects of antibiotics on the digestive system are becoming more well known, and women are choosing to embrace alternative forms of treatment and prevention in order to maintain their urinary tract health.
 UTIs, when left unchecked, leave a person open to more severe infections that can spread to the bladder, kidney, and other systems in the body.

 A urinary tract infection is caused when bacteria is allowed to enter the urinary system via the urethra.
 Common causes of a urinary tract infection include not wiping front to back after peeing, not using the bathroom after sex, and not practicing sanitary habits before, during, and after your period.
 Women are more susceptible to urinary tract infections because their urethra is shorter, allowing bacteria to enter the urinary system more readily.

 There are several things that can be done to prevent infections before antibiotic intervention becomes necessary.
 These simple yet effective ways include:

 If you have to go to the bathroom, for heaven’s sake, go!
 Holding urine and feces in your system longer than necessary places you at risk for reabsorption of bacteria that live in both systems.
 When your body signals you to go, obey the command.

 2. Visit the bathroom after sex